 To really appreciate the incredible slopes along the western side of the Snowies, you need at least a couple of days.
 Ski in from Dead Horse Gap, Thredbo, the Skitube/ Perisher, Guthega resort or Guthega Pondage and treat yourself to the biggest alpine terrain in the country.

 There is a huge mix of terrain, from the moderate to the desperate: gullies, chutes, cliffs, broad spurs, with the grandest section stretching along the range between Abbott Peak and Watsons Crags.
+There are more mellow slopes on the ‘inside’ of the range – from the top of the range back towards the east (towards the ski resorts) which make a great alternative or warm up.

 This is wild and windswept country, and hard to escape from when blizzards come in.
 Dig your camp in, and consider taking your human waste out with you.
 Don’t camp in the catchments of the glacial lakes.
 You can get avalanches on some slopes.
 Be prepared for extreme winds, and all snow conditions, from sheet ice to dry powder, and have an awesome time.
+Be aware that there are many bluffs and small cliffs and serious possibility of sustained ice sections.

 Check the Huck & Dyno website for this great introduction to what’s out there.
 And the SkiWiki for some ideas on routes in.
 Wilderness Sports in Jindabyne is a wealth of local knowledge.
 You can find details on guiding companies that operate on the Main Range here.